 Don't be shy when getting to know your customers – talk to the customers if you can, chat with them online, and ask important questions like how they found your business and why did they choose your brand or product.
 Open your mind and listen for the cues.

 I've compiled a list of various brands that are worth learning from:

-Website: Oddbox and BorrowMyDoggy do a good job of explaining their concept, process and showcasing customer reviews on their homepage so as a website visitor you can already see what the business is about and establish that brand trust in the first 10 seconds of your visit.
+Website: Oddbox and BorrowMyDoggy do a good job of explaining their concept and process and showcasing customer reviews on their homepage.
+As a website visitor, you can already understand what they are about and establish brand trust in the first 10 seconds of your visit.

 Email marketing: DiversifyTech newsletters are a great example of maximising every email to your community by sending the most valuable and useful content.
-If you would like to see a good example of automated lead nurturing email sequence, sign up to Thinkific's email sequence.
+If you would like to see a good example of an automated lead nurturing email sequence, sign up for Thinkific's email sequence.

 Social Media: The GoodShip Illustration does a fantastic range of interesting, entertaining and engaging content via their social media, most famously – their weekly draw along live events.

-Event Marketing: Live conferences and events still carry a strong potential for brand partnerships, especially when you are new to the market.
-You have a chance to engage and attract a completely new audience that is already aligned with your brand values.
-This is what I witnessed at the StartUp Show with Monzo Business – it's an event for entrepreneurs and new businesses, and Monzo was providing valuable tools and advice at the event, in line with what the audience was looking for.
+Event Marketing: Live conferences and events still have strong potential for brand partnerships, especially when you are new to the market.
+You have a chance to engage and attract a completely new audience aligned with your brand values.
+This is what I witnessed at the StartUp Show with Monzo Business – it's an event for entrepreneurs and new businesses, and Monzo Business was the spot-on partner to have at the event with valuable and relevant tools and advice, in line with what the audience was looking for.

 Public Relations: Pregnant then Screwed charity does an excellent job of regularly sharing survey results for newspapers and magazines to quote when writing about the reality of parenthood in the UK.